-Through our interview process, it became apparent that negative public perception about people with substance use disorders is pervasive and by extension a significant workforce barrier across the entire SUD care system.
+SUD Workforce Challenges Grounded in Stigma and Negative Perceptions about Addiction care system.
 It effects how people perceive the field and the professionals who work in it.
 Stigma associated with SUDs is also greater than those for mental health conditions (Yang, Wong, Grivel, Hasin, 2017) which has policy implications for the entire system of care.
 Sadly, addiction is still perceived as something that people have decided to do to themselves and therefore, they are less deserving of resources and support.
 As peer services are conducted by and for people in recovery, the impact of stigma on the recovering workforce is exacerbated in respect to this segment of our workforce as recovery is central to their identity.